 With warmer conditions in the morning before the rain swept over the Wimmera, players were prepared to play in wet weather, and in the eerily silence of no crowds.

-The Roos got off to a flying start with shooter Kirby Knight proving troublesome for Swifts' defender Erin Freeland.
+At North Park, Swifts hosted Harrow Balmoral, where Roos got off to a flying start on the court, with shooter Kirby Knight proving troublesome for Swifts' defender Erin Freeland.

 Pushing through the steady rain that was coming down, the Roos were impressive in their transition down the court and made the most of each turnover.